 Unbeknownst to Pope, by the morning of August 28, Jackson’s soldiers had hunkered down behind an unfinished railroad grade along Stony Ridge, which paralleled the Warrenton Turnpike in Prince William County, between Groveton and Gainesville, Virginia.
 Concealed behind the railroad embankment, Jackson monitored the turnpike while waiting for Lee to arrive with Longstreet’s forces.

 While Jackson’s men lay in wait, Union Brigadier General Rufus King’s 1st Division (3rd Corps) came into sight marching east along the Warrenton Turnpike late in the afternoon.
 As King’s soldiers passed by, Jackson readied his artillery.
 At roughly 5:45 p.m., Union Brigadier General John Gibbon’s 3rd Brigade of green volunteers neared John Brawner’s farm along the turnpike.
 Looking across an open field, Gibbon noticed some men on horseback to his north.
 Wondering if they were Confederate cavalry, Gibbon left the road to investigate.
 He discovered Jackson’s cannoneers preparing to shell his troops.
-Within minutes, two Rebel batteries opened fire on the unsuspecting Yankees.
+Within minutes, two Confederate batteries opened fire on the unsuspecting Union soldiers.

 Gibbon quickly ordered his brigade to take cover on the north side of the turnpike.
-Convinced that the Rebel guns belonged to J. E. B. Stuart’s cavalry, Gibbon ordered the 2nd Wisconsin to form a skirmish line and advance across the field to silence the Rebel batteries.
+Convinced that the Confederate guns belonged to J. E. B. Stuart’s cavalry, Gibbon ordered the 2nd Wisconsin to form a skirmish line and advance across the field to silence the Confederate batteries.
 As they crested a ridge on the other side of the field, the shocked Badgers discovered an entire Confederate infantry brigade advancing toward them.
 Unbeknownst to the Federals, they faced perhaps the most formidable unit in the Army of Northern Virginia, the famous Stonewall Brigade, now commanded by Colonel William S.H.
 Baylor.

 Although outnumbered roughly 800 to 300, the stubborn Westerners held their ground.
 When the Confederates threatened to envelop their Union left flank, Gibbon deployed the 19th Indiana to anchor his line.
-Jackson countered by personally leading 800 to 1,000 fresh Rebels into the fray.
+Jackson countered by personally leading 800 to 1,000 fresh Confederate soldiers into the fray.
 Gibbon then brought forth the 6th and 7th Wisconsin to bolster his right flank.
 As the struggle continued on toward darkness, nearly 1,000 soldiers from Brigadier General Abner Doubleday’s brigade reinforced Gibbon’s line, which by then stretched for nearly one mile parallel to the turnpike.